Year 3

 Important Dates

-Week Friday 14th February: Break Up
+Friday 13th February: Break Up for half term holidays

 Empowering learning skills